Rights and Relationships for People with Learning Disabilities

 Course information:

-Approximately one third of the population of people with a learning disability could be registered blind or partially sighted (500,000) a further third (500,000) require glasses or contact lenses to correct their vision.
-Source (lookup (See ability) 2009) (Emerson.
-E, Hatton.C), Population of people with LD in England For Valuing People Now (2007)
+Studies show approximately one third of the population of people with a learning disability have a visual impairment and could be registered blind or Severely sight impaired (500,000).
+Accordingly a further third (500,000), require glasses or contact lenses to correct their vision Source RNIB (2005)

-This one-day course outlines the common visual disabilities found in the learning disabled population, the behaviours that indicate sight loss, treatments and the development of person centred care pathways and additional support that is available.
+This one-day course you will be attending, outlines the common visual disabilities found in the learning disabled population.
+It will cover the behaviours that indicate sight loss.
+Identify treatments and the development of person centred care pathways, and the additional support available.

-The day will also look at sight testing from both function and acuity testing perspectives and how to support the individual and their carers through eye surgery, and wearing glasses for the first time.
-It is available in-house for 20 people or as an external workshop.
+The day will also look at sight testing from both the functional and acuity testing perspectives. you will then learn how to support the individual and their carers through eye surgery, and wearing glasses for the first time.

 Cost: